 - Help Desk Ultimate for Magento 1 tickets can contain HTML tags that will be deleted upon migration.

 - Tickets deleted from Magento 1 cannot be transferred to Magento 2.

 Set up cron

-Help Desk Ultimate extension uses cron to parse emails from the gateway into the tickets and to send notification emails to customers.
+The Help Desk Ultimate extension uses cron to insert emails from the gateway into the tickets and send notification emails to customers.

-Generally it would be enough to run in SSH console of your server:
+Generally, it will be enough to run in the SSH console of your server the following command:

 And insert the following line:

 Don't forget to confirm saving request when exit.

 The Help Desk Ultimate extension for Magento 2 helps to arrange a support center in a web store: